 - Penal Code 236.1 PC – human trafficking,

-- Penal Code 272 PC – contributing to the delinquency of minor.
+- Penal Code 272 PC – contributing to the delinquency of a minor.

 Negotiating Lesser Charges to Avoid Jail

-The bottom line is, if you're charged with pimping and pandering, you do have a chance to avoid jail or prison if your attorney can negotiate some different charge for you.
+The bottom line is, if you're charged with pimping and pandering, you do have a chance to avoid jail or prison if your attorney can negotiate some different charges for you.